LUMA Application AREAS

 Gold-plated Molybdenum wire exhibits a combination of lightweight, elasticity, and thermal stability.
 Typical wire dimensions range from 20 to 40 microns.
 The wire withstands extreme environmental conditions, including thermal fluctuations, radiation, micrometeoroids, UV exposure, and atomic oxygen.
 The gold-plated layer, constituting at least 1% of the wire’s diameter, provides corrosion resistance and enhances RF signal reflection characteristics.

-Satellite antennas serve diverse applications, each with unique requirements:
+Satellite communication and observation antennas serve diverse applications, each with unique requirements:

 • Diameters: 5–20 meters